 Our team continues to be here for you and your cherished pets.
 We are OPEN and are now able to provide a wide range of services.
 To learn more about the changes we have implemented in response to COVID-19 and what to expect during your next visit, click here.

-Spaying is a vital part in the prevention of mammary tumours and eliminating the possibility of uterine diseases which can be fatal.
+Spaying is a vital part in the prevention of mammary tumours and eliminating the possibility of uterine diseases, which can be fatal.
 Neutering male dogs can help to prevent health issues during senior years and negative behaviours.

-Why is it important to neuter/spaying my dog?
+Why is it important to neuter/spay my dog?